 The Company is continuing to develop new products and to take other measures to increase sales.
-In addition, on May 18, 2015 Zoom announced licensing of the Motorola trademark for cable modems in North America for 5 years starting January 1, 2016.
-The Company believes that this is likely to dramatically increase sales.
+In addition, on May 18, 2015, Zoom announced licensing of the Motorola trademark for cable modems and gateways for the USA and Canada for 5 years starting January 1, 2016.
+The Company believes that this is likely to increase sales.
 Increasing sales typically results in increased inventory and higher accounts receivable, both of which reduce cash.
-Zoom expects to raise funds in anticipation of this sales growth.
-Zoom believes that these funds, existing financial resources and line of credit will be sufficient to fund operations for the foreseeable future if Zoom management's sales and operating profit expectations are met.
+In order to support this anticipated sales growth, Zoom raised approximately \$3.65 million net in Q3 2015.
+Zoom believes that its existing financial resources along with its existing line of credit, with its maximum credit increased as planned, will be sufficient to fund operations for the foreseeable future if Zoom management's sales and operating profit expectations are met.